wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     *   (b) use a gamete that has been obtained from an individual who is under 16 years.

-    (2) Every person commits an offence who contravenes this section and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.
+    (2) Every person commits an offence who contravenes this section and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.

     (3) It is a defence to a charge of an offence against this section if the defendant proves that the gamete concerned was obtained or used by a person---